1972 through 1973

 Godfather’s title is strictly source one and only has a few minor imperfections.

-Burn Like a Candle (Empress Valley’s two 4cd and one 5cd editions), How I Won the West (Wendy Records), & Welcome Back: Wild Beach Party (Godfatherecords)
+Burn Like a Candle (Empress Valley's two 4cd and one 5cd editions), How I Won the West (Wendy, original and reissue), & Welcome Back: Wild Beach Party (Godfatherecords)

 EV's third edition reissues the cd from the second edition.
 Their fourth edition uses the same audio and is placed on the fifth disc.